GitRoot is a small yet powerfull git forge. Download one binary, launch it and you have a forge that can :

 It’s not ready yet, but it will be, especially if you give me a hand.

-In GitRoot all is stored in git, not in database, not in hidden blob in your git tree.
-All is stored in plain files aside your code.
+In GitRoot everyting is stored in git, not in a database, not in a hidden blob in your git tree.
+Everything is stored in plain files aside your code.

-At start, only you has access to your default branch.
-If someone else try to push to this branch, GitRoot will refuse its modifications.
+Initially, you’re the only one to have access to your default branch.
+If someone else tries to push to this branch, GitRoot will refuse its modifications.

-But everyone can create a branch, when creating one and push, GitRoot will add right for this user to this branch.
-Like that no one else will be able to touch it.
+However, everyone can create a branch.
+When creating and pushing a branch, GitRoot will add right for this user to this branch.
+This means that no one else will be able to modify it.

 All GitRoot features are articulated around this concept.
-So every people can read files and modify them, locally or in a new branch.
-But only owner can change them in the default branch which represent the current state of your repository.
+This means that everyone can read files and modify them, locally or into a new branch.
+But only the owner can merge them in the default branch which represent the current state of your repository.

 See more details in the documentation.

-Today GitRoot is in alpha version.
-Play with it, but don’t use it for production today.
+GitRoot is currently in alpha version.
+Feel free to experiment with it, but don’t use it for production yet.

 GitRoot can: